How to Tell if You Have a Fever Without a Thermometer

 Subjective fever can occur in various situations, such as during an infection, inflammation, or other medical conditions.
 It can also be a result of non-medical factors, such as exposure to hot weather, physical exertion, stress, or hormonal changes.
 Some individuals may also report feeling feverish due to anxiety or psychological factors.

-It’s important to note that subjective fever, or feeling feverish without a confirmed measurement using a thermometer, may not always indicate an actual increase in body temperature.
 The gold standard for accurately determining body temperature is by using a reliable thermometer.
 If you suspect that you have a fever or are experiencing symptoms of an underlying medical condition, it’s always best to consult a healthcare professional for proper evaluation and diagnosis.

 How to Tell If You Have a Fever Without a Thermometer